sensei-hacker/inavwiki/"Something"-is-disabled----Reasons.md

 ## Diagnostics

-Diagnosing arming failure and WP execution failure often requires the use of a tool external the FC, the following may help:
+Diagnosing arming failure and WP execution failure often requires the use of a tool external to the FC; the following may help:

 * The iNav configurator displays reasons for arming failure
 * A blackbox log provides post event diagnostics